MTB Glasses for Trail Riders

 Mountain Bike Glasses: Finding a Pair You’ll Actually Wear

-MTB eyewear has gotten complicated with all the lens technologies and styling options flying around.
-As someone who’s gone through maybe a dozen pairs of MTB glasses — some expensive, some cheap — I learned everything there is to know about what ends up in a drawer versus what I actually grab for every ride.
+MTB eyewear has changed quite a bit thanks to the lens technologies and styling options flying around.
+As someone who’s gone through maybe a dozen pairs of MTB glasses — some expensive, some cheap — I taught myself the working side of what ends up in a drawer versus what I actually grab for every ride.
 Today, I’ll share what actually works on the trail.

 What They Actually Need to Do